 After the details are taken care of, have your host promote the offer to their clients.
 Track the conversions and share the profits.

 Only The Beginning…

-A host-beneficiary relationship is a clever and inexpensive way to connect with the exact clients you seek.
+A host-beneficiary relationship is a clever and inexpensive way to get the exact qualified clients fast that you want.
 In addition to finding the right clients, you also borrow an implied endorsement of the host.
-Plus your host is rewarded for little effort, while providing additional value to his/her clients.
+Plus your host is rewarded for little effort while providing additional value to his/her clients.

 This only scratches the surface of host-beneficiary marketing.
 I recommend you check out Jay Abraham’s Getting Everything You Can Out Of All You’ve Got and take a deep dive into the many facets of host-beneficiary marketing and his other marketing techniques for small business.

 Have you tried out host-beneficiary marketing before?
 How did it work out for your business?
 Let me know in the comments below.

 - 4 Reasons Why Businesses Need a Blog

 - How to Go the Extra Mile in Customer Service